-It’s worth noting, though, that the router will course you into creating a login account with Netgear, which you can then use with the Netgear Nighthawk mobile app.
-To avoid the nags, you can just use its IP address (and not the friendly URL).
+It’s worth noting, though, that the router will coerce you into creating a login account with Netgear, which you can then use with the Netgear Nighthawk mobile app.
+To avoid the nags, you can use its IP address (and not the friendly URL).

 The mobile app is helpful and easy to use.
 It also allows for remote administration of the router.
 However, the fact it requires a login account to use makes it a no-no to me personally.
-You can always use the web interface, including via a mobile browser, and use Dynamic DNS for remote access instead.
+You can always use the web interface via a mobile browser and use Dynamic DNS for remote access instead.

 In all, it took me less than 15 minutes to get the RAX50 up and running, about the same time I needed with previous Netgear Wi-Fi 6 routers.
 And that included the time to update it to the latest firmware as promoted by the step-by-step initial setup wizard.

 Familiar features, now with Armor right out of the box

 The RAX50 shares the same feature set as that of the RAX120, or almost any Netgear router released in the past five or so years, for that matter.

 You’ll find all the common goodies, including Dynamic DNS, port forwarding, IP reservation, and VPN, and so on.
 You generally can customize your network to your liking.